 The Carlyle Group 1998 Equity Pool, L.L.C sees its place of formation is in Delaware, although The Carlyle Group itself is headquartered in Washington.
 The Carlyle Group 1998 Equity Pool, L.L.C registered itself on 20th January 1999, as a limited liability company for purposes of Process Service.
 A foreign LLC is a legal entity established under the laws of another state, and Washington has Process Service rules regarding the said establishment.

-THE CARLYLE GROUP INVESTMENT HOLDINGS, L.L.C.
+HOW TO SERVE LEGAL PAPERS ON THE CARLYLE GROUP INVESTMENT HOLDINGS, L.L.C.

 The Carlyle Group Investment Holdings, L.L.C is incorporated in the state of Delaware.
 The entity retains Corporation Trust Company as its registered agent for Process Service.
 As such, the Carlyle Group Investment Holdings, L.L.C is would be classified as a domestic limited liability company in the state of Delaware in accordance with Process Service norms.